0x5ubt13/qool-jekyll_step_by_step-loop/README.md

 /home/benzro/.rbenv/versions/2.6.0/lib/ruby/gems/2.6.0/gems/jekyll-theme-dinky-0.1.1
 /.rbenv/versions/2.6.0/lib/ruby/gems/2.6.0/gems/jekyll-theme-hacker-0.1.1
 ```

+We can check the content as follows or just use a file manager.
 > $ ls $(bundle show dinky)

 #### Output:
 ```bash
 assets  _layouts  LICENSE  README.md  _sass
 ```
-It just means, that the dinky theme has no _includes folder.
-We could add one and the warning would disappear until the theme is updated.
+The warning obviously just means, that the dinky theme has no _includes folder.
+We could add one and the warning would disappear until the theme gets updated.
 So, we just ignore it and do something else.
 We convert the gem based theme into a regular theme.

 ### 15) Copy the gem code into your repository

 Let's open the Filemanager and show the folder of the dinky theme.
+The command works on linux, mac uses `open`.

 > $ xdg-open $(bundle show dinky)

-We now copy/paste the whole content of the dinky theme into our repostitory
+We now copy/paste the whole content of the dinky theme via file manager into our repostitory.
+You should have the following folder structure in  your repository.
 > $ ls

 #### Output: